How to Create an Annual Client Service Calendar for Financial Planning Engagements

 With a list of several dozen services at the ready, your next step is to consider how frequently your firm should perform each service internally as part of your ongoing operations as well as those services where you actively engage clients.

 The straightforward service intervals to use are monthly, quarterly, semi-annually, and annually.
 As you review your list of services, identify an interval for each one that makes the most sense for your firm’s capacity and alignment with financial planning opportunities that appear throughout the year.
 For example, your firm’s investment philosophy may be to rebalance client accounts once each quarter, so that service interval would be set to quarterly.
-Year-end tax planning typically occurs during the final months of the year, so that service interval would be set to annually.
+Year-end tax planning typically occurs during the final months of the year, so the service interval would be set to annually.

 Consider building this part of your annual service calendar in a spreadsheet, and once all of your services have an associated service interval, sort the spreadsheet entries by the service interval column.
 I recommend sorting by annual services first and ending with monthly services at the bottom of the sheet.
-Note that in Excel, you may find it easiest to configure a Custom List to be able to sort your services by the Annually, Semi-Annually, Quarterly, and Monthly intervals, in that order.
+Note that in Excel, you may find it easiest to configure a Custom List to sort your services by the Annually, Semi-Annually, Quarterly, and Monthly intervals, in that order.

 Constructing Your Service Calendar